Overview of Node Configuration Files#

 You can use the seed

-parameter to recreate an existing wallet on a new node.
-If you don't have an existing wallet, comment out this parameter and start the node.
-During the first run, the application will generate a new wallet with a random seed for you.
-In this case, the seed will be displayed in the application log.
+parameter (a Base64 encoded string) to restore an existing wallet on a new node.
+If you don't have an existing wallet seed, comment out this parameter.
+When the node starts for the first time, it will generate a new wallet with a random seed, which will be displayed in the application log.

 Warning!